Renewable Energy and Electricity

 However, placing free-standing turbines in major coastal tidal streams appears to have greater potential, and this is being explored.

 Currents are predictable and those with velocities of 2 to 3 metres per second are ideal and the kinetic energy involved is equivalent to a very high wind speed.
 This means that a 1 MWe tidal turbine rotor is less than 20 m diameter, compared with 60 m for a 1 MWe wind turbine.
 Units can be packed more densely than wind turbines in a wind farm, and positioned far enough below the surface to avoid storm damage.
 A 300 kW turbine with 11 m diameter rotor in the Bristol Channel can be jacked out of the water for maintenance.
 Based on this prototype, early in 2008 the 1.2 MWe SeaGen twin turbine was installed in Strangford Lough, Northern Ireland, billed as the first commercial unit of its kind the world’s largest grid-connected tidal stream turbine.
 It produces power 18-20 hours per day and is operated by a Siemens subsidiary.
 The next project is a 10.5 MWe nine-turbine array off the coast of Anglesey.
 An 86 MWe tidal turbine project in Pentland Firth, between Orkney and the Scottish mainland has been approved, and MeyGen’s initial 9 MWe demonstration array of six turbines is expected on line in 2015, using Atlantis and Andritz technology.
 The first Atlantis 1MWe prototype was deployed at the European Marine Energy Centre at Orkney in 2011, and a 1 MWe Andritz Hydro Hammerfest prototype is also deployed there.
+In France, two pilot 1 MWe tidal turbines are being commissioned by EDF off the Brittany coast at the end of 2015.
+They are 16 m diameter and will pilot the technology with a view to installation of seven 2 MWe tidal turbines in the Raz Blanchard tidal race off Normandy in 2018.

 Some tidal stream generators are designed to oscillate, using the tidal flow to move hydroplanes connected to hydraulic arms sideways or up and down.
 A prototype has been installed off the coast of Portugal.